Holmedal

 Holmedal is a village in Askvoll Municipality in Vestland county, Norway.
 The village is located on the northern shore of the Dalsfjorden, about 7 km east of the village of Askvoll.
-The village was a part of Fjaler municipality before 1990 when it was administratively transferred to Askvoll municipality.
 The village has some industries, such as knife factory, Helle Fabrikker.
 Holmedal Church is also located here.

+History

+The village is the namesake of the old Indre Holmedal Municipality and Ytre Holmedal Municipality (later renamed Gaular Municipality and Fjaler Municipality respectively).
+The village of Holmedal was a part of Fjaler Municipality before 1990 when it was administratively transferred to Askvoll Municipality.